Revised on 1\22\2018

 Robert Muller (1923 - 2010) was once the Assistant Secretary-General of the United Nations and was called the "Philosopher"

 and "Prophet of Hope" of this world-unifying organization.
-Muller was a disciple of Alice Bailey and he wrote:
+Muller was a disciple of Alice Bailey and he has a review summary on

-permeated with 'Christ Consciousness'], to all your brethren and sisters, to your inner self...to the potential of the
+permeated with 'Christ Consciousness' - Yogananda], to all your brethren and sisters, to your inner self...to the potential of the

-human race, to the infinity of your inner self, and you will become the universe [or, you will become essentially the divinity within
+human race, to the infinity of your inner self, and you will become the universe [or, you will become the 'Christ Consciousness' or 'Cosmic

 of New Age books.
 His book is

 (#58) on the list.
 In their reference link